 Lisa D. White: Lisa D. White is Director of Education and Outreach at the University of California Museum of Paleontology (UCMP) and Adjunct Professor of Geology at San Francisco State University (SFSU).
 Past positions held at SFSU include Professor of Geology, Chair of Geosciences, and Associate Dean of the College of Science and Engineering.
 Lisa has extensive experience with science outreach programs for urban students and she is active in efforts to increase diversity in the geosciences.
 A micropaleontologist by training and Fellow of the California Academy of Sciences and the Geological Society of America (GSA), Lisa was the inaugural recipient of the GSA Bromery Award for Minorities, an honor bestowed upon a geoscientist who has been instrumental in opening the geoscience field to other minorities.
 As the Principal Investigator of the SF-ROCKS (Reaching Out to Communities and Kids with Science in San Francisco) and SF-METALS (Minority Education through Teaching and Learning in the Sciences) programs, Lisa trains and guides diverse student groups in wide-ranging geoscience learning experiences.
 As the education director at the UCMP, she develops and disseminates learning materials on evolution and the Earth’s biota, global climate change, and the nature and process of science.
 Lisa holds degrees from San Francisco State University (B.A. in Geology, 1984) and the University of California at Santa Cruz (Ph.D. in Earth Sciences, 1989).

-Jose S. Sanchez: Jose S. Sanchez is the founding Director of the Greenfield Community Science Workshop.
-Mr. Sanchez has a background in mathematics education, and has built the Greenfield CSW site into a broad-reaching community-based program serving schools, children, and families in Greenfield.
+Jose S. Sanchez: Jose S. Sanchez is founding Director of the Greenfield Community Science Workshop in Greenfield, California.
+Jose has a background in mathematics education, and has built the Greenfield CSW site into a broad-reaching community-based program serving schools, children, and families in Greenfield.